sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 ## Requirements ##

-1. NPU host is running GNMI service to communicate with DPU.
+1. NPU host is running gNMI/gNOI server to communicate with DPU.
-2. DPU host is running GNMI server to listen to GNOI client requests.
+2. DPU host is running gNOI server to listen to gNOI client requests.
 3. Each DPU is assigned an IP address to communicate from NPU.

 ## Methods of Switch and DPU Reboot ##